abelleCH/Data_processing/data-engineering/tp-docker-kafka/README.md

 * `kafka-topics --create --replication-factor 3 --partitions 2 --topic testreplicated --bootstrap-server localhost:19092`
 2. Describe your topic, notice where the different partitions are replicated and where are the leaders
 * `kafka-topics --describe --topic testreplicated --bootstrap-server localhost:19092`

+The leaders are given randomly and one partition is associated with one leader

 3. now, stop one of your brokers with docker : `docker stop your_container`
 4. Describe your topic, check and notice the difference with the ISR (in-sync replica) config : https://kafka.apache.org/documentation/#design_ha

+There's one less container

 5. Restart your stopped broker:  `docker start your_container`
 6. Check again your topic

+The 3 congtainers are there

 7. Bonus: you can do this operation while keeping producing message to this kafka topic with your command line